TwilioQuest/twilioquest-extension-template/README.md

 ![Specify a folder path for extensions](https://firebasestorage.googleapis.com/v0/b/twilioquest-prod.appspot.com/o/docs%2Fext-folder.png?alt=media&token=4936dd5c-d84c-459e-9179-4c545a64b297)

 Once you have enabled extensions, you should see a listing of automatically-installed "base extensions", and a list of any extensions you have installed yourself.
-Now you are ready to use create your own extension!
+Now you are ready to create your own extension!

 ## Creating an Extension
 To create your own content for TwilioQuest, you will need to create an extension project.
 For that purpose, we recommend using this repository as a template, and creating your own copy of it to host on GitHub.